LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we proposed LEGNet—a lightweight network designed for robust RSOD under low-quality imaging conditions.
-By integrating Scharr operator-based edge priors with uncertainty-aware Gaussian modeling, LEGNet enhances feature representation and object boundary clarity, achieving SOTA performance on multiple benchmarks while maintaining computational efficiency.
-Overall, LEGNet bridges traditional image processing and deep learning, offering a promising balance between accuracy and efficiency.
+In this paper, we present LEGNet—a lightweight network designed for robust RSOD under low-quality imaging conditions.
+By bridging traditional image processing (orientation-aware Scharr edge enhancement and Gaussian-prior-based feature modeling) and deep learning, LEGNet enhances low-quality feature representation and object boundary clarity, achieving SOTA performance on multiple benchmarks while maintaining computational efficiency.
 Future works could extend this framework to additional downstream tasks, providing a versatile foundation for further research in aerial and satellite image analysis.